Self-Assessment of Regulatory Infrastructure for Safety (SARIS)

 - SARIS is compatible with the Integrated Regulatory Review Service (IRRS) Guidelines, and is used both in preparation for, and during the conduct of, an IRRS

 - SARIS is modular in both its structure and use.
-Further modules are expected to be added in the future
+Further modules and variants are expected to be added with further development of the software

 - SARIS permanently archives self-assessment outputs in the form of a detailed SARIS Report, including the State's responses to question-sets, appended documentary evidence and the analysis of responses for all modules addressed in any one self-assessment lifecycle